EFL - ESL activities and games for teaching questions about the future

 More A2 level ESL lesson plans

 If you've found these ideas useful, be sure to check out our complete list of ESL lesson plans for elementary level students, A2 lower and A2 upper.
 For other levels, see the entire collection of ESL lesson plans.
-Also, Android users can access all of our materials through the TEFL Handbook app.
+Also, iOS and Android users can access all of our materials through the TEFL Handbook app.
 An ESL lesson planner for English teachers.